David H. Turpin, CM, PhD, LLD, FRSC, is the 13th president and vice-chancellor of the University of Alberta.

 Since becoming president in July 2015, Dr. Turpin has established a new strategic plan for the University of Alberta.
 Called For the Public Good, the ambitious new plan is both outward- and forward-looking.
 It empowers each member of the university to build, experience, excel, engage, and sustain initiatives that will ensure the university’s continued leadership amongst the world’s finest public institutions.
 During Dr. Turpin’s tenure, the University of Alberta has secured several major grants and donations, including a $75 million Canada First Research Excellence Fund grant, $82.5 million in provincial and federal infrastructure funding, and a $54.5 million gift to the Women and Children’s Health Research Institute – the largest in U of A history.

 One of Canada’s most admired and respected post-secondary leaders, Dr. Turpin has held several leadership roles, including president of the University of Victoria from 2000–2013.
 A distinguished scholar and Thomson ISI highly cited researcher in plant biochemistry and physiology, Dr. Turpin has earned many honours and distinctions for his research, teaching, and service.
 He is a member of the Order of Canada and a fellow of the Royal Society of Canada.
-Currently, he is chair of the World University Service of Canada, Vice-Chair of the U15 Executive Heads, and serves as a member of both the Universities Canada Board of Directors and Research Advisory Committee.
+Currently, he is past chair of the World University Service of Canada, Vice-Chair of the U15 Executive Heads, and serves as a member of both the Universities Canada Board of Directors and Research Advisory Committee.

 Selected Awards and Distinctions